b0b90/awesome-cubbbix-tools/README.md

 - [H1 Tag SEO Best Practices](https://cubbbix.com/h1-tag-seo-best-practices-guide/) — The ultimate H1 tag guide (2025)
 - [H-E-E-A-T: The New SEO Ranking Factor](https://cubbbix.com/heeat-seo-ranking-factor/) — On-page SEO strategies for ranking with E-E-A-T
 - [The Critical Role of SSL in E-E-A-T](https://cubbbix.com/importance-of-ssl-for-eeat/) — Why security is the foundation of search authority and how it impacts trustworthiness.
+- [How to Find Free Canadian Import & Export Data for Market Research](https://cubbbix.com/free-canadian-import-export-data-guide/) — Market research doesn't have to be expensive.
+Learn how to legally access free Canadian government import and export data to find winning products, analyze competitors, and source new suppliers.
 - [How to Calculate Binomial Distribution](https://cubbbix.com/how-to-calculate-binomial-distribution/) — A step-by-step guide to binomial probability
 - [How to Convert PDF to JPG Online](https://cubbbix.com/how-to-convert-pdf-to-jpg/) — Free and secure PDF to image conversion
 - [How to Find Anyone's Email (Permutator)](https://cubbbix.com/how-to-find-anyone-email-permutator/) — Email permutation techniques for outreach